How can Knit help with using my content on a day-to-day basis?

 - Generate sophisticated content alerts.
 Can I set up alerts to notify me for new or updated content? shows you how to set up either general or very specific alerts that notify you only when interesting content is created or modified.

-How does Blob help me manage all my email accounts?
+How does Knit help me manage all my email accounts?

-Blob auto-harvests email addresses when it indexes your email accounts.
-Then, Blob will give you auto-complete suggestions as you start typing email recipient info in the “To” field when you create or forward an email.
+Knit auto-harvests email addresses when it indexes your email accounts.
+Then, Knit will give you auto-complete suggestions as you start typing email recipient info in the “To” field when you create or forward an email.
 You will see auto-complete suggestions from all your email accounts, not just the one you are using to create the email.

-See “How can Blob help with my contacts?” for more information.
+See “How can Knit help with my contacts?” for more information.

-How does Blob help me manage all my cloud storage accounts?
+How does Knit help me manage all my cloud storage accounts?

-You can use the methods described above to browse, read, search, sort, tag, move and copy files at your cloud storage accounts.
+Use the methods described above to browse, read, search, sort, tag, move and copy files at your cloud storage accounts.
 You can also delete, upload and download files to/from cloud storage.
-You can upload/download using the normal “Move To” and “Copy To” menu options described above.
-In addition, you can select a cloud storage account in the left panel, right-click on it to show the menu, and click on the “Upload” menu option to upload a file there.
+Upload/download cloud files using the normal “Move To” and “Copy To” menu options described above.
+You can select a cloud storage account in the left panel, right-click on it to show the menu, and click on the “Upload” menu option to upload a file there.

-Blob makes it easy to share cloud files too.
-To do this, select the file you want to share, right-click on it to bring up the menu, click on the “File” menu button and then click on “Permissions/Sharing”.
+Knit makes it easy to share cloud files too.
+To do this, select the file you want to share, right-click on it to bring up the menu.
+Then, click on the “File” menu button and then click on “Permissions/Sharing”.

-How can Blob help with daily use of my calendar appointments?
+How can Knit help with daily use of my calendar appointments?

-How can I handle my text messaging accounts with Blob?
+How can I handle my text messaging accounts with Knit?

 Just like with email messages, you can create new text messages, reply or forward text messages, delete them or mark them as important.